meescool/meescool/README.md

 🔭 I’m currently working on: Front-end projects for work<br>
 ⚡ Fun fact: My favorite game of all time is Chrono Trigger <3

 Hi there!
-I'm a front-end/mapping developer and illustrator based in Nebraska.
+I'm a front-end/mapping developer and illustrator based in the midwest.
 I really enjoy the act of creating, and found that code and art have a a lot of overlapping when it comes to planning, problem solving and innovating.
 I've also found that involving both in my learning process has allowed me to